NiceDash/Vibe/README.md

 `name` | The display name in the top bar (`Header`) of the dashboard `route` | Route of this page, using the [react-router-dom](https://reacttraining.com/react-router/web/guides/quick-start) syntax

+*Note:* The order of the page definition is important for the routing.
+The first page to match a route wins.
+Example: If you want to route `/edit` and `/edit/:id` to different components, you need to define the page with route `/edit/:id` first.
+Otherwise `/edit` always wins out.

 See below for how to use Bootstrap components to design your page content.

 ### Creating a menu entry